 - Forensics – show a history of data changes

 You want to know how temporal tables work – how to create temporal tables and query them.

 Each of these three concepts are new, but the extensions of items you should already know.
 For example:

 Creating Tables – You’ll still use the CREATE Table command; however, now you specify a history table.

-Querying Tables – When temporal tables are created, special column SysStartTime and SysEndTime are created and their values automatically maintained.
-To query temporal tables, you query a special column named SYSTEM_TIME.
+Querying Tables: This is when temporal tables are created, special column SysStartTime and SysEndTime are created, and their values are automatically maintained.
+For you to query temporal tables, you will have to query a special column named SYSTEM_TIME.

-Speaking of studying, my I recommend our 70-761 Exam resource page?
-There you’ll find several useful articles, books, and guide to help you with your certification.
+Speaking of studying, may I recommend you to our 70-761 Exam resource page?
+In there, you will find several useful articles, books, and guides to help you with your certification.